Quiet morning light through a window, a mug on the table: a calm moment in everyday life

 3. Climb slowly, repeating steps as needed.

-Notebook showing an exposure ladder sketch
+Notebook sketching out an exposure ladder with small steps

 Exposure ladders help retrain the alarm system, one gentle rung at a time.